sansoohan/Tutorials/README.md

-Fast Learning Ruby + Rails
+Fast Learning Ruby + Rails - SanSoo Han
 ===========================
 Mimic This Project by yourself.<br>
 If you don't like to cheet for some reason, go ahead and search some lecture in the Utube.<br>